How to Check If Someone Is Using My Identity in Australia

 It is challenging to detect if you’re a victim of identity theft until after they have accessed your bank account or applied for a loan or credit card in your name.
 You’ll often find that scammers will spend months collecting data and then hit as many people as they can over a few days, as this allows them to maximise their success.
 However, provided you apply good identity theft prevention techniques, such as monitoring your credit history and bank account, you can be ready to report any suspicious activity and close down any unauthorised loans.

-In most instances, provided you are quick to question and report fraudulent behaviour to the relevant reporting agency, you may not be held accountable for the lender’s losses.
+In most instances, provided you are quick to question and report fraudulent behaviour to the relevant reporting agency and or the lender, you may not be held accountable for the losses.
 You can also report issues, such as increased scam phone calls and emails to the police and other relevant authorities.

 How to prevent identity theft?

 Preventing identity theft means being aware of the ways scammers can target you.
-If you receive an email that appears suspicious, you should delete it immediately and not open any links, including any unsubscribe links.
-Do not buy gift cards or give out your credit card details, and shred all your documents.
+If you receive an email that appears suspicious, you should delete it immediately and not open any links, including any unsubscribe links., Shred all documents that contain personal details.
 Shredded documents can be added to a compost heap for total destruction.
 Regularly change your passwords using highly secure passwords, and use different log-in details for each of your online accounts.

 Disclaimer: The information contained in this article is general in nature and does not take into account your personal objectives, financial situation or needs.
 Therefore, you should consider whether the information is appropriate to your circumstance before acting on it, and where appropriate, seek professional advice from a finance professional such as an adviser.